 Article 12.
-Denial/Suspension/Revocation of License; Right to Appeal.
+License Denials, Suspensions, and Revocations; Right to Appeal.

 - 12.01.
 Applicability.
-This Article shall apply to the denial, suspension or revocation of any license issued by the regulatory agency under Article 10 or 11 of this Ordinance, except actions taken under Section 11.02. - 12.02.
+This Article shall apply to the denial, suspension, and/or revocation of any license issued by the regulatory agency under Article 10 or 11 of this Ordinance. - 12.02.
 Hearing upon Denial of License.
-Any applicant who is denied a license applied for under this Ordinance may request a hearing before the regulatory agency by written request submitted within fourteen (14) days following receipt of notice of the action by the regulatory agency.
+Any applicant who is denied a license applied for under this Ordinance may request a hearing before the regulatory agency by written request submitted within fourteen (14) calendar days following receipt of notice of the action by the regulatory agency.

 - a.
-Within 21 days following receipt of a notice requesting a hearing, the regulatory agency shall afford the applicant an opportunity to appear and be heard before the regulatory agency, in person or with a representative or legal counsel, and to submit such evidence as the applicant deems relevant in the matter.
+Within twenty-one (21) calendar days following receipt of a notice requesting a hearing, the regulatory agency shall afford the applicant an opportunity to appear and be heard before the regulatory agency, in person or with a representative or legal counsel, and to submit such evidence as the applicant deems relevant in the matter.
 The regulatory agency may receive evidence from the applicant or licensee, the Tribe, any gaming regulatory agency, or any person or entity that the regulatory agency deems relevant to the matter. - b.
-The regulatory agency shall either affirm or reconsider its decision to deny the license within seven (7) days following hearing. - 12.03.
-Suspension or Revocation of License. - a.
-If, after issuance of a license, the regulatory agency receives and verifies information that a person licensed under this Ordinance has violated or been charged with a violation of any criminal law that disqualifies the licensee from holding a license, any provision of this Ordinance, or any Regulation promulgated under this Ordinance, or is otherwise not eligible for a license, the regulatory agency shall conduct an investigation to determine whether revocation proceedings should be initiated. - b.
-The person's license shall be immediately suspended and revocation proceedings shall be initiated, with written notice of the suspension and proposed revocation and notice of the time and place of the hearing served upon the person, if: - 1.
-The licensee has been convicted of or pled guilty or no contest to any criminal offense that disqualifies the licensee from holding a license under applicable law or the Tribal-State Compact. - 2.
-The Tribe received notice from the NIGC that the primary management official or key employee is not eligible for employment. - 3.
-The licensee has been charged with any criminal offense related to gambling, fraud, theft, or other activities arising during the course of employment. - c.
-The person's license may be suspended for not more than seven (7) days pending completion of an investigation by the regulatory agency to determine whether any of the following have occurred:
+The regulatory agency shall either affirm or reconsider its decision to deny the license within seven (7) calendar days following hearing.

+12.03.
+Suspension and/or Revocation of License.

+- a.
+If, after issuance of a license, the regulatory agency receives and verifies information that a person licensed under this Ordinance has violated or been charged with a violation of any criminal law that disqualifies the licensee from holding a license, any provision of this Ordinance, or any regulation promulgated under this Ordinance, or is otherwise not eligible for a license, the regulatory agency shall conduct an investigation to determine whether revocation proceedings should be initiated. - b.
+The person's license shall be immediately suspended and revocation proceedings shall be initiated by serving the licensee with a written Notice of the Suspension, and proposed revocation, including notice of the time and place of the hearing, if: - The licensee has been convicted of or pled guilty or no contest to any criminal offense that disqualifies the licensee from holding a license under applicable law or the Compact. - 2.
+The regulatory agency received a notification from the NIGC on the Key Employee or Primary Management Official. - The licensee has been charged with any criminal offense related to gambling, fraud, theft, or other activities arising during the course of employment. - c.
+The person's license may be suspended for not more than thirty (30) calendar days pending completion of an investigation by the regulatory agency to determine whether any of the following have occurred: